w3c/mathml-docs/literal-common-properties.md

 These are spoken in a special way, although maybe that is just the default way to speak those Unicode characters.

 However, adding subscripts and superscripts of various types (e.g., $\mathbb {Z}^2$,  $\mathbb {Z}^+$, and $\mathbb {Z}_2$) often have specialized speech such as "Z 2".

+## `legacy` property

+The behavior of readings when the `:legacy` property is in effect is system dependent.
+Links to documentation of some known systems may be added here as the information becomes available.